-Think about this: nearly half of construction professionals that were recently surveyed said that at least one of their projects underperformed in the past year.
+Think about this: nearly half of recently surveyed construction professionals said that at least one of their projects underperformed in the past year.
 While there’s no such thing as a “perfect” construction project, there are steps that project managers can take along the way to ensure that expensive construction mistakes don’t derail the budget or the timeline.

 Falling Into The Labor Gap

 It’s no secret that the construction industry has been facing a widening labor gap for some time — since our country’s last economic recession, in fact, when we saw a job loss of 1.5 million workers within the industry.
-Many construction company owners continue to struggle finding qualified laborers; this directly impacts project timelines.
+Many construction company owners struggle to find qualified laborers, impacting project timelines.

 The good news?
-There’s been exponential innovation in recent years when it comes to tech tools that can help with automating repetitive tasks and help train low-skilled workers.
+There’s been exponential innovation in recent years regarding tech tools that can help with automating repetitive tasks and help train low-skilled workers.
 These tools have become more sophisticated and less costly, meaning that even smaller construction companies can take advantage of their use.

 Making Errors In Estimation

 Getting bids and estimations right is the foundation of a successful, timely construction project, but it’s also a process that’s fraught with errors.
-Underestimate a project and your client could stop work based on budgetary restrictions with cost overruns.
-Overestimating the price of your project could mean that potential clients go elsewhere to get their project completed.
+Underestimate a project, and your client could stop work based on budgetary restrictions with cost overruns.
+Overestimating your project’s price could mean potential clients go elsewhere to complete their project.

-Using planning strategies like the critical path method (CPM) helps construction project managers to drill down on the most minute costs of elements like labor, materials, and equipment rentals.
-CPM also builds in “buffer zones” to allow for margins of error that could mean extra financing is needed at the last minute.
+Planning strategies like the critical path method (CPM) help construction project managers drill down on the most minute costs of elements like labor, materials, and equipment rentals.
+CPM also builds in “buffer zones” to allow for margins of error that could mean additional financing is needed at the last minute.